syncfusion-content/wpf-docs/wpf/SfDiagram/Printing.md

 ![](Printing_images/Printing_img1.png)

-## Customization of Print Preview
+## Customize the Printing

-The SfDiagram control provides support to customize the appearance of print preview by using the `PrintStretch` and `Orientation` properties of [PrintingService](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PrintingService.html "PrintingService").
+`PrintStretch` and `Orientation` properties of [PrintingService](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PrintingService.html "PrintingService") is used to customize the page which is to be previewed and printed.

 {% tabs %}
 {% highlight C# %}